 In 2016 Neal had reached Grade 4 and in order to hone his understanding and further his skill, we at the SMEF decided he was ready to run his own class.
 After finding a suitable venue in Oxfordshire it didn’t take long to attract some students and make it a viable addition to the SMEF weekly training calendar.
 After 18 months Neal had regular students attending his weekly class and after 2 years had so many students attending that it was necessay to find him a new venue.
 The process of teaching has given him a better perspective on the system as a whole and helped him achieve a more comprehensive understanding as a consequence of conveying information in a manner that is appropriate to supporting the SMEF’s progressive syllabus for learning the Art.

 The future holds great opportunities for Neal.
-We are hoping that he will embrace his Provost years and strive to progress through the Master Grades, following the SMEF path and continue to representing us into the future by promoting correct martial principles and practice as the SMEF believes Liechtenauer taught.
+We are hoping that he will embrace his Provost years and strive to progress through the Master Grades, following the SMEF path by continuing to represent us into the future, promoting correct martial principles and practice as the SMEF believes Liechtenauer taught.